-Time Penalties and Extensions of Time: LRWA Rule 3, which governs submission and extension requests, applies regardless of grading scale.
+Time Penalties and Extensions of Time: LRWA Rule 3, which governs project submission and extension requests, applies to all exercises and projects regardless of grading scale.
 Exercises and projects submitted after the submission deadline will receive a zero.

-Your professor does not have the authority to grant extensions of time on Projects 1, 2, 3, and 4.
-You may only request an extension of time to submit a project from the Director.
+Your Professor does not have the authority to grant extensions of time.
+You may only request an extension of time from the Director.
 Extensions of time must be requested prior to the due date and time whenever possible.
 Absent a compelling reason for the delay, requests received after the project is due will be denied.
 Please see LRWA Rules 3.13 and 3.14 for further information on extensions of time.

 Anonymous Grading: LRWA IV employs the same anonymous grading scheme used in LRWA III.
-Seven-character AGNs will be used for all projects graded using the 6-point scale, and you must select your AGNs online before 6:00 p.m. on Monday, January 29.
+Seven-character AGNs will be used for all projects graded using the 6-point scale, and you must select your AGNs online before 6:00 p.m. on Monday, January 27.
 A link to the form has been posted on the LRWA IV Legislative and Regulatory Drafting (All Students) TWEN site.
 Your name should never appear on a project being graded using the 6-point scale.
 In submitting those projects, you should place your anonymous grading number in the document header and where you would normally list the name of counsel or as otherwise specified by your Professor.
-Please note that, under the LRWA Rules, penalties will attach for failure to timely sign up for AGNs.
+Please note that, under the LRWA Rules, penalties will attach for failure to timely submit AGNs.
 Other penalties related to AGNs are set forth in the LRWA Rules.